 But the lie is what's got to be dealt with here.

-Now we're gonna have a report again tonight on Hannity, the TV show, just like we had a report last night.
+And we're going to have a report again tonight on Hannity, the TV show, just like we had a report last night, except tonight, we actually have the video of all the people coming in illegally at night from last night, exclusive to our show.

 Mark Morgan is with us.

-He is the former chief of border patrol under the Obama administration, retired assistant director of the FBI.
+He is the former chief of Border Patrol under the Obama administration, retired assistant director of the FBI.

-Uh well, you understand the border as well as anybody based on what I've read about your background and your experience.
+Well, you understand the border as well as anybody based on what I've read about your background and your experience.

 Is there a crisis and is it now as bad as it's ever been at the border?

-It it it's beyond a crisis now.
+It's beyond a crisis now.

 It's an emergency right now.

-And here's what I'm saying now, and and and I've been saying this for for a little bit now is this crisis is actually, Sean, the worst that it's ever been along the Southwest border.
+And I've been saying this for a little bit now, is this crisis is actually, Sean, the worst that it's ever been along the Southwest border.

 The worst it's ever been.